kubohiroya/sheet2form/README.md

 Google Apps Script to convert Google Form from/to Google Spreadsheet.

 * exportForm:
-   Create a Google Form by converting Google Spreadsheet content values in a certain format.
+   Create/update your Google Form items and preferences by converting Google Spreadsheet content values in a certain format.

 * importForm:
-   Import predefined Google Form items and preferences into your Google Spreadsheet content values in a certain format.
+   Update your Google Spreadsheet content values in a certain format by converting Google Form items and form preferences.

 ### Limitations

-Warning: Incomplete conversion caused by Google Forms API insufficiency.
+Warning: Some incomplete conversions may be caused by Google Forms API insufficiency.

  * see https://github.com/kubohiroya/sheet2form/issues